 In Peru, the country is in the midst of a presidential election, which is a two-round system that began in April and will end on June 5.
 Its leading candidate is former first lady Keiko Fujimori, a daughter of former Peruvian president Alberto Fujimori.
 Alberto exiled himself to Japan following corruption and human rights violation scandals at the end of his ten years in power in 2000, but was later arrested in Chile in 2005 and is now serving a prison sentence back in Peru.

 Argentina, finally, has just recently ended sixteen consecutive years of being presided over by a Kirchner, first by Nestor Kirchner from 2003 to 2007 and then by Cristina Fernández de Kirchner from 2007 until the end of 2015.

 The Kirchners were Peronists, a political movement of sorts (which has often been called authoritarian) named for another power couple, Juan Perón (president from 1946-1955) and his second wife, Eva Perón, who was a significant political figure in her own right and nearly became vice president.
 (In addition to this, Juan’s third wife, Isabel Martínez de Perón, was president of Argentina from 1974 to 1976.)
 The incoming Argentine president, Mauricio Macri, who is replacing the Kirchners, does not come from a political dynasty, however.
 His father was just a humble business tycoon.

-This article originally appeared at Future Economics, May 27, 2016.
+This story first appeared at Future Economics, May 27, 2016.